Skip to content

 SSR via style extract

-This method will work for you if you are using the @semcore/shadow-loader package (see CSS extract).
+This method will work for you if you're using the @semcore/shadow-loader package (see CSS extract).

 If you use CSS-extract, it should already be configured.
 If you don't use it, go to the CSS extract section and follow the steps described.
 Once you've done that, all component styles will be collected in a separate chunk that needs to be included in HTML generated on the server.